jekylltools/jekyll-tipue-search/README.md

 ## Usage

-Jekyll will use the Liquid code in `tipuesearch/tipuesearch_content.js` to generate a search index.
+Jekyll uses the Liquid code in `tipuesearch/tipuesearch_content.js` to generate a search index.
 The form in `search.html` uses Javascript to search the index and display a list of results.

 Refer to the [Tipue Search documentation](http://www.tipue.com/search/docs/) for available configuration options for the search form and display of search results.